Hevanafa/Posit-92_Wasm/readme.md

 OmniPascal has a built-in code navigation, so it doesn't require GTags/CTags, GNU Global, or even Python installed

+**Planned:** PowerShell scripts will be rewritten with Bun with TypeScript, skipping the need to install Node.js and PowerShell 7

 ## Getting Started